usnistgov/simprocesd/README.md

 - **Source**: Introduces new parts to the system.
 - **Machine**: Retrieves, processes, and relinquishes parts.
 Can be subject to degradation, failures, and repairs.
 - **Buffer**: Retrieves, stores, and relinquishes parts.
-- **Filter**: Conditionally allow parts to pass between its upstream and downstream.
+- **DecisionGate**: Conditionally allow parts to pass between its upstream and downstream.
 - **Sink**: Collects finished parts that exit the system.
 - **Maintainer**: Performs requested maintenance as soon as possible.
 Has a configurable capacity.
 - **Probes & Sensors**: Take periodic or on-demand readings and record them.
 The recorded data is accessible during the simulation and after.